Robert Mugabe's most famous quotes

-During his 37-year rule of Zimbabwe, Robert Mugabe has built up an impressive amount of controversy, mostly by using colourful and often hateful language.
+"It is with the utmost sadness that I announce the passing on of Zimbabwe's founding father and former President, Cde Robert Mugabe," Mnangagwa wrote.

-The 93-year-old leader - the world's oldest head of state - has been prone to rail against a wide range of topics; from homosexuality and Britain, to Barack Obama and Donald Trump.
+Mugabe, the world's oldest head of state before his resignation in 2017, was the only leader Zimbabweans knew since independence in 1980.

-With many in Zimbabwe and the wider world now wondering whether Mugabe will remain in power after Wednesday's takeover by the army, we list his most famous quotes.
+During his 37-year rule, Mugabe attracted a great deal of controversy, mostly because of his colourful use of language.

 On imperialism